kubernetes/website/content/en/docs/tutorials/hello-minikube.md

 Katacoda provides a free, in-browser Kubernetes environment.

 {{< note >}}
-**Note:** You can also follow this tutorial if you've installed Minikube locally.
+You can also follow this tutorial if you've installed Minikube locally.
 {{< /note >}}

 {{% /capture %}}